-Everest College in Merrillville, Indiana, formerly Horizon Career College and Inservicer's College of Health Education, was founded in January 1990.
-In April 1996, Malone Management Company purchased the college's assets.
-Corinthian Colleges acquired the college in February 2001.
-In July 2001, the college moved to its current facilities, where it operates as an additional location of Everest Institute's Grand Rapids Campus in Grand Rapids, Michigan.
+Everest College in Merrillville, Indiana was originally founded as Inservicer's College of Health Education in January 1990.
+It changed it's name to Horizon Career College in April 1994.
+In April 1996, Malone Management Company purchased the college's assets under the name of Grand Rapids Educational Center, Inc. Corinthian Colleges acquired the college in February 2001 and changed the name to Olympia College.
+In July 2001, the college moved to its current facilities, where it operated as an additional location of the main Everest Institute Campus in Grand Rapids, Michigan.
 In April of 2007 the name of the campus was changed to Everest College.